Table Of Contents

 Amazon EMR Cons:

 AWS EMR’s other limitations are service-based.
-For instance, Amazon EMR studio is only available in certain regions such as East US, West US, Asia-Pacific, Canada, and EU.
+For instance, Amazon EMR Studio is only available in specific regions, including East US, West US, Asia-Pacific, Canada, and EU.
 You can only set a single Amazon VPC with a maximum of five subnets for an EMR studio.
 However, you can create multiple EMR studios and associate them with different VPCs and subnets.

 AWS EMR can help you change your rigid in-house cluster infrastructure and provide you with hassle-free Hadoop management.
-It can also significantly cut the time of data processing.
+It can also significantly reduce the time required for data processing.
 However, as with most AWS products, its pricing can be a little incomprehensible.

 Amazon charges you a per-second rate that is also tied to the number of clusters you are running.
-In addition, you’ll need to pay for the EC2 server and Amazon’s Elastic Block Stores (EBS).
+Additionally, you’ll need to pay for the EC2 server and Amazon’s Elastic Block Store (EBS).
 If you’re running a large relational database, you’ll need to consider the cost of using the AWS Database Migration Service to move and host your data.

 How CloudZero Can Help You